w3c/wai-arrm/content/index.md

 Different aspects of accessibility are the responsibility of different roles, such as writers, designers, and developers.
 It is best to clearly define each role's responsibilities early in projects.

 When accessibility is left until late in a project, the responsibility often falls on developers.
-Then they end up handling tasks that are not in their skillset; for example, selecting colors, describing images, and writing headings.
+Then they end up handling tasks that are not in their skillset — for example, selecting colors, describing images, and writing headings.

 ## What is ARRM

 Accessibility Roles and Responsibilities Mapping (ARRM) helps your team meet Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)).
 ARRM provides guidance on which roles you can assign responsibilities for accessibility.

 {::nomarkdown}
-{% include_cached box.html type="start" title="Here is a simplified example." class="simple" %}
+{% include_cached box.html type="start" title="Here is a simplified example" class="simple" %}
 {:/}

 Roles that contribute to meeting WCAG requirements for headings: